2EZ2break/CyberSecPortfolio.io/index.md

 ### Various Python Projects

 I maintain a repository of Python scripts focused on cybersecurity and penetration testing.
-One notable script, wifiSniffer.py, scans Wi-Fi networks within range of a Windows device, extracting key details like signal strength, encryption protocols, and authentication methods.
+One notable script, EtcEnumerator.py, enumerates key configuration files within the /etc/ directory of a Linux system.
+It checks files such as /etc/passwd, /etc/os-release, /etc/hostname, and others to gather system information.
 Other scripts like SimplePasswordBruteForce.py demonstrate basic brute-force attack algorithms, while PortScanner.py enumerates a machines ports.
 For more information on additional scripts, check the ReadMe.txt file in the repository.

 [Click here to visit the Repository.](https://github.com/2EZ2break/python-Projects)